-If you are considering software not mentioned below you should check that it will run raster charts in GeoTiff, BSB or KMZ formats (cockpit plotters generally run vector charts).
+If you are considering software not mentioned below you should check that it will run raster charts in GeoTiff, BSB (there are many versions of BSB so ours may not be compatible) or KMZ formats.
+Cockpit plotters generally run vector charts, which are not compatible.

 Principal Hardware / Software Combinations are listed below.
 Setup guidance is included with our chart package.